libgd/libgd/src/readme.txt

                 invoke gdImageColorTransparent with a color index of -1.

-                The color index used should be an index allocated by [296]gdImageColorAllocate, whether explicitly invoked by
+                The color index used should be an index allocated by gdImageColorAllocate, whether explicitly invoked by your
-                your code or implicitly invoked by loading an image.
+                code or implicitly invoked by loading an image.
 In order to ensure that your image has a reasonable appearance when viewed by users who do not have transparent background capabilities, be sure to give reasonable RGB values to the color you allocate for use as a transparent color, _even though it will be transparent on systems that support transparency_.

 ... inside a function ...
-[297]gdImagePtr im;
+gdImagePtr im;
 int black;
 FILE *in, *out;
 in = fopen("photo.png", "rb");
-im = [298]gdImageCreateFromPng(in);
+im = gdImageCreateFromPng(in);
 fclose(in);
-/* Look for black in the color table and make it transparent. */ black = [299]gdImageColorExact(im, 0, 0, 0);
+/* Look for black in the color table and make it transparent. */ black = gdImageColorExact(im, 0, 0, 0);
 /* If black is present... */
 if (black != (-1)) {
         /* Make it transparent */